 Unique roles like these are why motorcycles have retained roles in the military for over a hundred years.
 Motorcycling is a risky activity as it is, but combining that with the dangers of combat takes a whole other level of nerve - so this article recognizes those tough men who have ridden hard through shot and shell to secure victory, and the mean machines that got them there!

 The Birth of the Military Motorcycle

 US Army troops, with machine gun-mounted motorcycles designed by William Harley himself. c.
 1916

 The motorcycle first saw duty with the US military in the borderland conflict between US forces under General "Blackjack" Pershing and Mexican revolutionaries led by Pancho Villa.
 What became known as the "Border War" was a mainly cavalry-based counter-insurgency campaign across wide regions of the Southwest, and motorcycles provided to the Army by Harley-Davidson gave the US an advantage against the horse-mounted Mexican revolutionaries.

-While these gas-powered steeds ultimately didn’t help the US bring Villa to justice, they served as an experimental platform for military bikes, introducing innovations such as a machine-gun mounted on a sidecar (see photo.)
-The Army was pleased with their new Harleys, and would place another delivery a short time later - for a much bigger war.
+While these gas-powered steeds ultimately didn't help the US bring Villa to justice, they served as an experimental platform for military bikes, introducing innovations such as a machine-gun mounted on a sidecar (see photo.)
+The Army was pleased with their new Harleys, and would place another delivery a short time later - but for a much bigger war.

 World War I

 US Army Harley-Davidson in WWI - note the similarity to the one used in the Border War (previous photo)

 The motorcycle first saw large-scale deployment in WWI.
 While commonly associated with stagnant, immobile trench warfare, it is often forgotten that motorcycles were actually one of the most prolific tools in the Allied arsenal (the US alone ordered over 80,000: 50,000 Indians, 20,000 Harley-Davidsons, and various others.)